TomMDG/Movietheque/README.md

 <strong>List of the different classes:</strong>

-Display: main class that starts the application
+Display: main class that starts the application<br/>
 BackgroundPanel: home panel of the software
 <ul>
 <li>AddMovieButton: button to add a movie to the collection</li>